Field Guide · Role teardowns

 Role teardown — Dental365's Office Manager role

-We pulled a real job post — Dental365's Office Manager role in Port Washington — and broke its responsibilities into three load-bearing Fidelic agents (ZADO, DRYN, VELA).
+We pulled a real job post — Dental365's Office Manager role in Port Washington — and broke its responsibilities into three load-bearing fidelic agents (ZADO, DRYN, VELA).
 The human factor is patient care, mentorship, and treatment-plan judgment.

 Read the teardown →